 Watch the whales from the shore

-You can see humpback whales from the shore of the Big Island during the winter months.
-The three ingredients you need to go whale watching from the shore are:
+You can easily see humpback whales from the shore of the Big Island during the winter months.
+The three ingredients you need for shoreline whale spotting are:

-- A place where you can stop/sit and keep your eyes on the ocean;
+- A good place where to relax and keep your eyes on the ocean.

-The thing that most often will attract your attention is a big spout of steam and a bit of water.
-This spout comes from a whale breathing out and in again and is visible from a large distance.
-If you keep your eyes on this spot you might get to see more action.
+The thing that will most often attract your attention is a big spout of water from the ocean surface.
+This spout comes from a whale breathing in and out again and is visible from large distances.
+Keep your eyes on/near this spot and you are likely to see more whale action.

-In general the best places to see whales from the shore are from the north Kona, Kohala, north Kohala and Hilo coast.
-More specifically, 3 very good places to see whales from the shore on the Big Island are: Puukohola Heiau National Historic Site, Lapakahi State Historical Park and Kapa’a Beach Park.
+In general, the best places to see whales from the shore are from the North Kona, Kohala, North Kohala and Hilo coasts.
+More specifically 3 very good places to see whales from the shore on the Big Island are: Puukohola Heiau National Historic Site, Lapakahi State Historical Park and Kapa’a Beach Park.

-You can see where these whale watching spots are on the below, and read more about the spots below the map.
+You can view these whale watching spots and read more about them on the map below:

 Puukohola Heiau National Historic Site

-Puukohola literally means “hill of the whale” in Hawaiian, which should tell you a thing or two about why we put this park on our list.
-This is an excellent site to see whales with sweeping and elevated views near Kawaihae Harbor.
+Puukohola literally means “hill of the whale” in Hawaiian, which should tell you a thing or two about why we’ve chosen this spot for our list.
+This is an excellent site for spotting whales and also offers sweeping and elevated views toward the Kawaihae Harbor.

 Lapakahi State Historical Park

-This park is located on the northeastern tip of the Big Island and is especially apt for whale watching because of its 100 feet elevation.
+This park is located on the northeastern tip of the Big Island and is especially suitable for whale watching because of its 100 ft. elevation.
 You can find the Lapakahi State Historical Park along Highway 270 north of Kawaihae at mile marker 14.
-The viewing site is located ~100 yards (90 meters) past the gate at the top of the hill and is ~ half a mile from shore.
+The viewing site is located ~100 yards (90 meters) past the gate and at the top of the hill.
+It is about a half a mile from the shoreline.

 Kapa’a Beach Park

-To get here follow Highway 270 traveling north and turn left on the one-lane paved road just past mile marker 16.
+To get here, follow Highway 270 north and turn left on the one-lane paved road just past mile marker 16.
 The viewing site is located at the end of the road.